fanwosu/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #7-print_tebahpla is a programm that prints the lowercase alphabets in reverse, followed by a new line.
 #8-print_base16.c is a program that prints all the numbers of base 16 in lower lowercase, followed by a new line.
 #9-print_combo.c is a program that prints all possible combinations of single digit numbers
+#100-print_comb3.c is a progam that prints all possible different combinations of two digits